 This means:

-• They were ‘cugini di quinto grado’ (cousins of the fifth degree) in Catholic church (canon) law.
+- They were ‘cugini di quarto grado’ (cousins of the 4th degree) in Catholic church (canon) law.

-• They had a 10th degree relationship according to US civil law (i.e. there are 10 people between them if you count up and then down the tree).
+- They would have had had an 8th degree relationship according to US civil law (i.e. there are 8 people between them if you count up and then down the tree), although this couple never lived in the US.

 No wonder the terminology is confusing for so many!